ExpediaGroup/datasqueeze/README.md

 * Maven 3.x (for building)
 * rpmbuild (for building RPMs)

-## Building DataSqueeze
+## Building Datasqueeze

-DataSqueeze is a standard Maven project.
+Datasqueeze is a standard Maven project.
 Run the following in the project root folder:

     mvn clean package

-The compiled JAR can be found at `dataSqueeze-manager/target/dataSqueeze-manager-{VERSION}.jar`.
+The compiled JAR can be found at `Datasqueeze/target/datasqueeze.jar`.

 To build an RPM, use the optional Maven profile `-P rpm`: